Snugglez/Drop-Notice/README.md

 `!dropnotice` or just `dropnotice` if used on /8 or /proxy chat channel to toggle it on or off

-Currently supported items are [Diamond, Pansophic Ash, Elemental Essence, Superior Etching box, Otherworldly Shard]
+Currently supported items are [Diamond, Pansophic Ash, Elemental Essence, Superior Etching box, Otherworldly Shard, Stormcry Equipment Chest, Frostmetal Equipment Chest]

 p.s.... requires command module, shouldn't need to link that should I?